LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 }
 ```

-Just using `getTransactionStatus` will show you if a problem occur typically related to fetching fees or any other problem related to building a transaction.
+Just using `getTransactionStatus` will show you if a problem occurs related to fetching fees or any other problem related to building a transaction.
 Now if the problem occurs at the device time, this will not be enough...

 ### A problem during send flow, _during the device step_

 Complex user's problem can appear during the Send flow.
-It often occur that the problem is specific to the user's Account and that we don't reproduce on our side.
+It often occurs that the problem is specific to the user's Account and that we don't reproduce on our side.

 In such case, the same technique can also be used by replaying APDUs. **Make sure to use `--disable-broadcast` to not broadcast the transaction.**